-With mobility seeping every spectrum of our life like never before, it is little doubt that organizations are spending huge amount of dollars developing a variety of apps to make our lives easier and simpler.
+With mobility sweeping through every spectrum of our life like never before, it is little doubt that organizations are spending a huge amount of money developing a variety of apps to make our lives easier.
 Be it accessing email on an Android or using an iPhone to facilitate a video conference from a remote location, everything has become a reality with a click of a button.
-If Forrester Research’s predictions are anything to be believed, around 60 million tablets and 175 million smartphones will be in use by global workforce by 2015.
-This is a clear indicator about how mobile has a major role to play in our professional work lives, considering that the major contributor to this new found interest would definitely be the industrial sector, particularly in asset intensive or manufacturing industries.
+If Forrester Research’s latest report, "Predictions 2019: Transformation goes pragmatic", is any indication, B2B IoT and mobility will "focus on driving efficiencies, connecting the enterprise, expanding the edge, and, in some cases, providing personalized customer experiences".
+This is a clear indicator about how mobile is playing a major role in our professional lives, considering that the major contributor to this new found interest would definitely be the industrial sector, particularly in asset-intensive or manufacturing industries.

-As already mentioned, mobility in the manufacturing environment has a key role to play with a plethora of activities including daily plant maintenance activities that work with enterprise asset management systems.
-This way organizations can save time and enhance efficiency by helping them to work anywhere, anytime without the need to constantly be attached to their desktops.
-This blog throws some light on the benefits of using mobile devices in routine plant maintenance activities.
+Organizations can save time and enhance efficiency by helping their workforce to work anywhere, anytime without the need to constantly be attached to their desktops.
+This blog sheds some light on the benefits of using mobile devices in routine plant maintenance activities.

-Though many industries have recognized the importance of empowering their workforce with mobile devices, however, it is imperative that organizations clearly define the mobile strategy and identify why it can benefit their organization.
+Though many industries have recognized the importance of empowering their workforce with mobile devices, it is imperative that organizations clearly define their mobile strategy and identify why it benefits their organization.
 This is particularly true in case of plant maintenance.

-Can integrating mobile with day to plant maintenance activities really yield benefits?
-The answer is yes, and how is it possible?
-Take for instance, a worker who has a tablet to help him gather field information instantaneously – not at the end of the day.
+Can integrating mobility with day to plant maintenance activities really yield benefits?
+The answer is yes.
+The secondary question: but how is this possible?
+Take, for instance, a worker who has a tablet to help him gather field information instantaneously – not at the end of the day.
 This will enhance the pace at which the work orders are updated and completed.

 So, what are the functional and commercial aspects that we need to look at when planning to purchase a solution for plant maintenance?